Skip to main content

 Once the proposal is accepted, the student must enroll.

-The functions of the tutors are:
+The functions of tutors are:

 • Accompany the student in the presentation and defense of the work before the court.

 The report must be submitted within the deadlines established in the TFG calendar.
-You can consult the calendar in the center classroom, TFG section or in the TFG classroom.
+The calendar can be consulted in the center classroom, TFG section or in the Moodle classroom of the TFG subject.

 4. Defense of work